Nathan Rutjes

 Nathan Rutjes (born 1 December 1983) is a Dutch former professional footballer.
 He formerly played for Dutch clubs Sparta Rotterdam, MVV and Roda JC.

 Club career

 A midfielder, Rutjes was born in Rotterdam and made his debut in professional football, being part of the Sparta Rotterdam squad in the 2005–06 season.
 He is known for sporting a mullet, his optimism inside and outside the pitch, and his sportsmanship.
 He has been awarded various prizes for being an inspiring and exemplary athlete.
 He retired in 2019 as part of the amateur club RKSV Groene Ster.

 Television and film

 In 2020, he appeared in the twentieth season of the popular television show Wie is de Mol?.
-He appears in the 2022 film De Club van Sinterklaas en de Race Tegen de Klok.
-He also appears in the third season of the television show De Verraders.
+He appeared in the 2022 film De Club van Sinterklaas en de Race Tegen de Klok.
+He also appeared in the third season of the television show De Verraders.
+He is a contestant in the 2025 anniversary season of the television show Wie is de Mol?.